mahsankhan/caring-triceratops/src/pages/measa-defi.md

   excerpt: >-
     ### MEASA DeFI - An extra-ordinary mission to create an ecosystem of
-    decentralized financial services for more than 1 Billion people living in the Middle East, Africa and South Asia known as MEASA DeFi.
+    decentralized financial services for more than 1 Billion people living in the Middle East, Africa and South Asia.

     ## *MEASA DeFi is a brain child of [Muhammad Ahsan
     Khan](https://www.mahsankhan.info) aka MAK, Pakistani Blockchain Evangelist
     & Cryptocurrency Proponent.*

+    MEASA DeFi is licensed by Financial Services Commission Mauritus and regulated by Economic Development Board Mauritius.
   home_img:
     data_position: top center
   weight: 3